 - Three marginal performances in an academic year.
 Marginal is defined as falling in the bottom five percent of passing grades.

-- A failure of USMLE Step 1, Step 2 CK or Step 2 CS.
+- A failure of USMLE Step 1 or Step 2 CK.

 - Failure of two NBME subject examinations in Year 3 clerkships.